-Let’s celebrate Christmas time with some fun writing activities and prompts!
+Let’s celebrate Christmas time with some fun Christmas activities and writing prompt ideas!
 The Christmas season is a time to celebrate and live in the moment, but it’s also a great time for reflection.

-As the calendar year comes to a close and your students prepare for their holiday break that is sure to be packed with fun-filled festivities, it’s important to make time in your classroom for a few Christmas writing activities.
+As the calendar year and the month of December come to a close and your students prepare for their holiday break that is sure to be packed with fun-filled festivities, it’s important to make time in your classroom for a few Christmas writing activities.

 5 Christmas Writing Activities + 12 Bonus Prompts

-Your students will be filled with Christmas cheer as they begin these writing activities and prompts.
-Enjoy the holiday season, and always keep on writing!
+Your students will be filled with cheer as they use these Christmas writing activities and prompts.
+Enjoy the holiday season and always keep on writing!

 1. Christmas Poetry Reading

 This writing activity can be transformed into your Christmas celebration in your classroom.
 Begin the activity by asking your students to compose a Christmas poem.
 They can decide which type of poem they would like to write, whether it’s a haiku or a rhyme or even lyrics to a song.
 Then, host a Christmas poetry reading in your classroom.
 Ask each student to read their poem in front of the class while they snack on treats and sip on hot cocoa.

 2. Christmas Cookie Recipe

 To help your students practice different forms of writing, have them write out a recipe for a Christmas cookie that they invented themselves.
 They will need to include a list of ingredients, as well as instructions for baking them.
 For fun, you can ask students to try their own recipes and bring in a sample for the class.

 Take this activity up a notch and have your students write a zany fictional story about a gingerbread man being in charge of their classroom for a day!